 On July 9, 2015 Congresswoman Gwen Moore (WI-4) introduced a statement in the US House of Representatives on behalf of Americans affected by gastroparesis in honor of National Gastroparesis Awareness Month.
 Read her remarks here.

-Here are a few things you can do to help educate others and raise awareness for gastroparesis in your community:
+Here are a few things you can do to help educate yourself and others and raise awareness for gastroparesis in your community:

 - Check out these commonly asked questions about gastroparesis.

 - Check out these tips on preventive and management strategies.

 - Download and share our free introductory packet on gastroparesis to help others learn about the condition.

 - Get the Gastroparesis Awareness Month poster that you can download here.

 - Go to our IFFGD web site to share your experiences or find other resources to work with others to create meaningful, positive change on behalf of everyone affected by gastroparesis.